 Men make up 8% of the student body while 92% of Publishing students are women.
 The Southeast region is home to the most common Publishing colleges.

 Keep scrolling to explore the most popular colleges and universities for Publishing majors.
 Here's how we came up with the ranking.

 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

-Every student pursuing a degree in Publishing needs to check out Belmont University.
+Belmont University is the top choice for students interested in pursuing a Publishing degree.
 Located in Nashville, Tennessee, this institution is a logical option for students who enjoy the thrill of a substantial city.

 It's hard to find a better school than Hastings College if you wish to study Publishing.
 Hastings, Nebraska gives a charming small-town setting for students to study in.